jexuswebserver/jexus_docs/manager/tutorials/self-signed.rst

 certificate can be installed to Trusted Certificate Authorities store of the current user account.

-Jexus Manager is capable of automating such,
+Jexus Manager is capable of automating such on the current machine,

 #.
 Choose the self-signed certificate from the list.
 #.
 Under Actions panel, click "Trust Self-Signed Certificate".